 - Exam P (SOA) or Exam 1 (CAS) - MATH 5651 or Stat 5101

 - Exam FM (SOA) or Exam 2 (CAS) - MATH 4065

 - Exam MLC (SOA) or Exam 3L (CAS) - MATH 5067/5068 and a portion of MATH 5652

 - Exam MFE (SOA) or Exam 3F (CAS) - MATH 5075/5076

 Validation by Educational Experience (VEE): As part of the Professional Actuarial track, the Society of Actuaries and the Casualty Actuarial Society requires that the following topics have to be studied by taking courses at an approved university (like the University of Minnesota).
 VEE credits are granted ONLY if the required courses are passed with a grade of "B-" or higher.
 The following courses are all part of the Actuarial Program Curriculum.

-Additional information on the Actuarial exams and VEE requirements can be found at beanactuary.org/exams.
+Additional information on the Actuarial exams and VEE requirements can be found at:

-Actuarial Preparation Workshops: We currently offer workshops that help students prepare for the Exam FM (SOA) or Exam 2 (CAS) in the fall of each year, and Exam P (SOA) or Exam 1 (CAS) in the spring of each year.
+Actuarial Preparation Workshops: We currently offer workshops that help students prepare for the Exam FM (SOA)/Exam 2 (CAS) in the fall of each year, and Exam P (SOA) /Exam 1 (CAS) on an ongoing basis.
 The workshops review the material with an emphasis on problem solving.
 The Exam P/Exam 1 workshop is especially helpful in taking the abstract concepts from Math 5651 or Stat 5101 and applying them for solving concrete problems.
-The Exam FM/Exam 2 is a great addition to Math 4065, as it focuses on the Derivative Markets portion of the syllabus, which is increasingly emphasized in the exam.